 - Classes are offered on a rotating basis.
 Plan your schedule accordingly.

 Our FAQ page provides more information on graduate applications.

 - Application (complete by Feb.
 15 if you are interested in a teaching assistantship for the next fall semester)

 - Selection criteria

 Why study statistics?

-You could be a “Moneyball”-style statistician who helps sports teams pick new players, or a member of the data science team of a political campaign.
+You could be a “Moneyball”-type statistician who helps sports teams pick new players, a biostatistician who helps develop new drug therapies, or a member of the data science team of a political campaign.
 The field is filled with opportunities to work on interesting problems with other smart, dynamic people.

 Learn more about careers in statistics from the American Statistical Association.